Portuguese Bend Landslide

 Portuguese Bend Landslide Remediation Project Draft EIR

 The City of Rancho Palos Verdes released the Draft Environmental Impact Report (EIR) (PDF) for the Portuguese Bend Landslide Remediation Project on February 9, 2023.
 The public review and comment period ended on April 14, 2023.
 The consultant is now reviewing the comments, responding to them and making final revisions to the report.
-A Final EIR will go before the City Council for certification at a future meeting, likely in summer 2023.
+A Final EIR will go before the City Council for certification at a future meeting, likely in late 2024.

 Appendices for Portuguese Bend Landslide Remediation Project